modxorg/Docs/en/extending-modx/xpdo/class-reference/xpdoobject/configuration-accessors/setoption.md

 ## xPDOObject::setOption()

-Sets an option value for this instance of an xPDOObject.
+Sets an option value for this instance of an `xPDOObject`.

 ## Syntax